 Why Congress Is Still the Best Club in the World

-Oh, to be a Washington insider... armed with what anyone else would call "material information," the kind that moves markets.
+Oh, to be a Washington insider...armed with "inside information," the kind that moves markets.

 How the Richest Members of Congress Made Their Fortunes